Treatment of the Insane

 The sight of these shadowy places and the guilty creatures they contain is well calculated to preserve from the same acts of just reprobation the deviations of a too licentious youth; it is thus prudent of mothers and fathers to familiarize their children at an early age with these horrible and detestable places, where shame and turpitude fetter crime, where man corrupted in his essence, often loses forever the rights he had acquired in society*.

-The Church lost its power in France soon afer this, during the French Revolution, and mad-houses soon became a thing of the past.
+The Church lost its power in France during the French Revolution, and mad-houses soon became a thing of the past.
 A wide range of abuses ended as a direct result of the Declaration of the Rights of Man: "No man may be arrested or detained except in the cases determined by law and according to the forms therein prescribed…The law must permit only the penalties strictly and evidently necessary.... ".
 By a decree of 1790 the insane who had been confined in religious houses, houses of correction and elsewhere were to be examined by a magistrate to establish whether they really were mad.
 Those who were not mad were to be released and those who were mad were to be transferred to hospital*.
-Humane treatment of the insane was pioneered in France, by Philippe Pinel, appointed to the asylum at Bicêtre in 1793 under the new secular government.
-One of his first acts was to remove the chains from the inmates
+Humane treatment of the insane was pioneered in France by Philippe Pinel.
+He was appointed to the asylum at Bicêtre in 1793 under the new secular government.
+One of his first acts was to remove the chains from the inmates.
+He then went on to unchain the women at the insane asylum for women in Paris.

 Secular ideas triumphed in the nineteenth century.
 Abuses were suppressed as the Churches lost their influence, and soon people were asking in wonder how it could be that previously "No one blushed to put the insane in prison"*.